Viktor-9904/League-of-Legends-Summoner-Spell-Overlay/README.md

   - If spell is on cooldown → reset remaining cooldown

 - **Scroll Up:**
   - If spell is on cooldown → increase remaining spell cooldown by 1 second

+- **Scroll down:**
+  - If spell is on cooldown → reduce remaining spell cooldown by 1 second

 - **Ctrl + Left Click:**
   - Cycles to the **next spell**